ShahZainSahir/summer-fall-2027-internships/README.md

 | Verkada | Frontend Software Engineering Intern - Fall 2026 | Software | San Mateo, CA United States | — | [Apply](https://job-boards.greenhouse.io/verkada/jobs/5099529007) |

 ---
+## Note on dates
+The **Posted** column shows when a role was published, with the newest at the top.
+I pull the posting date straight from each job portal — but a lot of them (Greenhouse and many smaller career sites) don't expose one publicly, so those rows show a dash (—) for now instead of a guessed date.
+Portals that do publish dates are dated.
+Know the real date for a dashed role?
+Open a PR and I'll merge it.

 ## How it stays current

-A small Python engine reads public company hiring feeds directly, keeps the roles that match the scope above, removes duplicates, records each role's published date once (so it never shifts), and regenerates this page through GitHub Actions.
+A Python engine reads public company hiring feeds directly, keeps the roles that match the scope above, removes duplicates, records each role's published date once (so it never shifts), and regenerates this page through GitHub Actions.
 The full source is in this repo.

 ## Contributing

 Adding a company takes one line — see [CONTRIBUTING.md](CONTRIBUTING.md).
 Suggestions and pull requests are welcome.

-## Note on dates

-The **Posted** column shows when a role was published, with the newest at the top.
-I pull the posting date straight from each job portal — but a lot of them (Greenhouse and many smaller career sites) don't expose one publicly, so those rows show a dash (—) for now instead of a guessed date.
-Portals that do publish dates (Lever, Ashby, SmartRecruiters) are dated.
-Know the real date for a dashed role?
-Open a PR and I'll merge it.

 Roles can close at any time — always confirm on the company's own site before applying.